ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 volume to volume operation, layer = set of filters, pooling = reduces size at cost of infomation

 At the heart of convolution is the filter (sometimes called a kernel).
-For RGB images these kernels are three dimensional (the third dimension being the number of channels).
+These are usually defined as two dimensional, with the third dimension being set to match the number of channels in the image (3 for RGB).

-Different kernels are learnt at different layers - shallower layers learn basic features such as edges, with later layers having filters
+Different kernels are learnt at different layers - shallower layers learn basic features such as edges, with later layers having filters that detect complex compositions of simpler features.

-These kernels operate on a part of the image:
+We can think about these kernels operating on tensors of increasing size:

-[matix] * kernel -> single number
+- matrix (3, 3) * kernel (3, 3) -> scalar (1, )

-image * kernel -> 2D surface
+- image (6, 6, 1) * kernel (3, 3, 1) -> image (6, 6, 1)

-image + n kernels -> 3D (length of third = filters)
+- image (6, 6, 1) * n kernels (n, 3, 3, 1) -> tensor (6, 6, 1, n)

 Important hyperparameters in convolutional neural networks:
 - size of filters (typically 3x3)